Grid showing four breakfast dishes.

 Pain Perdu

-Le Mount Stephen hotel is housed inside a heritage building that is steeped in history.
-It is the former home of Sir George Stephen, which also later became a private gentlemen’s business club with members including Princess Margaret.
-Stepping into their restaurant, Bar George, instantly transports you back in time with their 15-foot Ceylon satinwood paneled walls, massive chandeliers and a smattering of eccentric wallpapers.
-Fittingly, their menu serves up contemporary takes on classic British fare with a Québécois twist.
-Their brunch standouts include a viennoiserie basket, a full English and “baba au rum.”
+Le Mount Stephen hotel is located inside a heritage building.
+It is the former home of Sir George Stephen, which later became a private gentlemen’s business club with members including Princess Margaret.
+Stepping into their restaurant, Bar George, instantly transports you back in time.
+It’s a gorgeous space, with massive chandeliers and a smattering of eccentric wallpapers.

 RESERVE